 Ensuring accountability and justice for conflict-related sexual violence has been another major focus of the Global Justice Center’s work, and Radhakrishnan addressed the UN Security Council about the topic in February.

 She stressed that too often both state and non-state perpetrators of sexual violence do not face punishment, and she urged nations to do more to pursue justice in this realm.

 “It’s essential that as the Council contemplates actions to support accountability, it does not support or set up processes and mechanisms that focus on certain actors to the exclusion of others,” Radhakrishnan told the UN.

-Radhakrishnan started working at the Global Justice Center soon after her graduation from UC Hastings.
+Radhakrishnan started working at the Global Justice Center soon after her graduation from UC Law SF.
 She said she chose to attend Hastings because it offered a concentration in international law and a variety of study abroad programs.

 Radhakrishnan said that the opportunity to study abroad at Leiden University in the Netherlands during the first semester of her 3L year was transformative.
 Her time there included an internship with the International Criminal Tribunal for the former Yugoslavia in which she worked on the trial defense team for the former chief of the Federal Yugoslav Army.

 “International law often feels like a very amorphous field, so I think that experience was really important for me in laying the groundwork for my career growth,” Radhakrishnan said.